nodofilm/iw-api-demo/README.md

 data.\_blip_# | uint8_t | Container for button pressing | Use the buttonPressed(#) function
 data.\_states_# | uint8_t\[2] | Reserved
 data.\_reserved | uint8_t\[8] | Reserved

+**Mass and Speed are sent as helpful indicators of the style of operating that the user may use.
+A high mass indicates they will likely use slow accelerations.
+A low speed (interpreted as a gear ratio) indicates that faster motor speeds may be used.*

 #### Scaling Wheel Data
 The wheel data from pan/tilt/roll will come in as raw int32_t variables.
 These values should be interpreted thus that 0-360,000 is one full 360° rotation of the camera.